YusufTarek/Data-analysis-projects/Data-cleaning-in-Pandas(Python)/README.md

 df = df.replace('N/a', '')
 df = df.fillna('')
 ```

+It manipulates a `'Do_Not_Contact'` column in a pandas DataFrame ('df').
+It first uses a lambda function to replace values starting with 'N' with 'No' and values starting with 'Y' with 'Yes' in the `'Do_Not_Contact'` column.
+Then, it globally replaces 'N/a' with an empty string in the entire DataFrame.
+Finally, any remaining missing values in the DataFrame are filled with empty strings.
+The code intends to standardize representations of contact preferences in the `'Do_Not_Contact'` column, replacing specific prefixes and handling missing values uniformly by converting 'N/a' to an empty string and filling other missing values with empty strings.

 10. **Drop Rows with 'Do_Not_Contact' = 'Yes':**
 ```python
 for x in df.index: